 Hates: ‘Old bloke’ music, ‘old bloke’ clothes and spending money on clobber when you can spend it on a night out, going to a gig or four cans of lager.

-Where you’ll find them: In the queue for tickets for Liam Gallagher’s new band.
+Where you’ll find them: In the queue for tickets for Liam Gallagher’s shows.
 Because he’s more Mod God than Weller ever was.

 The mod-ern day elitist

-Distinctive by: Being clad in Japanese denim and an Albam fisherman’s cagoule.
+Distinctive by: Being clad in Japanese denim and a ridiculously expensive coat from a designer shop.
 This week at least.

 Loves: Big price tags, casual clothing sold in small numbers, anything out of Japan, vintage scooters and amassing a huge trainer collection without actually wearing them.

-Where you’ll find them: Thumbing through the racks at Oi Polloi.
+Where you’ll find them: Picking through the racks at Oi Polloi or browsing the new arrivals at End Clothing.

 The Quadrophenia mod